If you have ever tasted dulce de leche (milk caramel) and fell in love with this Argentine delight, you will love alfajores.

 You can find them in any corner of the country.
 More than 6 million alfajores are consumed in Argentina every day!

-Its origin is very curious.
+The origins of this dessert is very curious.
 The first alfajor recipes go back to the south of Spain, where the Arabs who invaded Andalusia between 700 and 1,400 A.C. brought their “al-hasú” (“the filling”), a sweet more similar to a soft nougat than an alfajor that was made with almond paste, walnuts and honey; and the were square.
 Then alfajores were introduced to the rest of Spain until at the time it crossed the ocean.

 In Argentina, its first history was fried cakes stuffed with dulce de leche.
 The first sales are known to have been made by traveling African pastry chefs carrying baskets around their necks.